-Since we talked all about basil pesto last week, and summer is the season for grilling, let’s talk about chimichurri sauce today.
-Chimichurri verde is a boldly flavored, fresh green sauce made of parsley, garlic, red onion, red pepper flakes, red wine vinegar, and olive oil.
+It’s grilling season!
+Let’s talk all about chimichurri sauce.
+It’s a bold and refreshing herbed sauce.
+Traditionally, chimichurri verde is made of parsley, garlic, red onion, red pepper flakes, red wine vinegar, and olive oil.
 It’s typically served on steak in Argentina and throughout South America.

-Some chimichurri verde recipes call for fresh cilantro in addition to parsley, but several Argentineans have told me that they don’t actually add cilantro in Argentina.
-So, I took their word for it and made my chimichurri sauce with just parsley.
+Some chimichurri recipes call for fresh cilantro in addition to parsley.
+However, several Argentineans have told me that they don’t actually add cilantro in Argentina.
+I took their word for it and made my chimichurri sauce with just parsley.
 You’ll also see some recipes with oregano, whether fresh or dried; I like it better without.

 - Author: Cookie and Kate

 - Cook Time: 0 minutes

 - Total Time: 10 minutes

 You’ll love this traditional chimichurri recipe!
 Chimichurri verde is a popular parsley sauce in Argentina with bold, fresh flavor.
 It’s easy to make, too.
 Recipe yields 1 cup.

 - 1 cup packed fresh flat-leaf parsley leaves (leaves from 1 large bunch, about 1.2 ounces—a few small stems are ok)

 - 4 medium cloves garlic, peeled